oj-lang/spec-draft/README.md

         return PI * @r ^ 2
 ```

+Self defined types with methods are classes.
+They have inheritance.
+See classes section for detials.

 ## Variables

 OJ lang is static-typed.
 The compiler will always try to guess the data type if possible.